Table of contents of the article:

 Even the professional or Enterprise version of CloudFlare has unlimited traffic and this could be interesting if you do not want to have anxieties and thoughts about consumption problems and related additional costs.

 Cloudflare also offers very simple integration.
-However, Cloudfront is mainly favored by traditional companies and famous brands with a huge online presence.
-Some of the well-known brands that use Cloudflare's CDN services are StackOverflow, Montecito Bank, Embed.ly, Codeguard, etc. considering that,
+However, Cloudfront is primarily favored by traditional companies and well-known brands with a large online presence.
+Some of the well-known brands that use Cloudflare's CDN services include StackOverflow, Montecito Bank, Embed.ly, Codeguard, and others.
+Considering that,

 If you are a beginner and want to try CDN services, choose Cloudflare, it is easy to install, free and offers some great security features.
 If you have a diverse audience base and want to deliver efficient video streaming to your audience, choose Cloudfront.